charkes/hypercard-center/HyperTalkReference/commands/stop-using.md

 # stop using

-<code>stop using [ph:stack]</code>
+`stop using [ph:stack]`

-The <code>stop using</code> command removes a stack from the message-passing order.
+The `stop using` command removes a stack from the message-passing order.
 Handlers in the stack script of the removed stack will no longer be available for use to the current stack.

 ## Examples